-An often forgotten consideration when looking at new houses is the state of the drainage system.
+An often forgotten consideration when looking at new houses in the state of the drainage system.
 You don’t want any nasty surprises when you’re moving into a new home.
-Whether it’s tree root ingress, backed up sewage or collapsed pipes, undiagnosed problems with your drainage system will quickly rear their head when you move into your new place.
+Whether it’s tree root ingress, backed-up sewage or collapsed pipes, undiagnosed problems with your drainage system will quickly rear their head when you move into your new place.

 So what can you do to avoid this?
-A pre-purchase drain survey, also known as a home buyers drain survey, is a sure fire way to avoid any nasty drainage surprises.
+A pre-purchase drain survey, also known as a home buyer drain survey, is a sure-fire way to avoid any nasty drainage surprises.
 Read on to find out more about how this can save you time, money and headaches in the long term.

 What Is A Pre-Purchase Drain Survey?

 A pre-purchase drain survey will identify any issues within the drainage system, including blockages, fractures, collapsed pipes, displaced joints, root intrusions and leaks.

 While a building surveyor will only lift the drain covers to inspect the condition of the manhole, a pre-purchase drain surveyor will use specialist equipment, alongside their drainage expertise, to identify any defects quickly and efficiently.

 When the survey is being completed, you will usually receive a CCTV drain survey, drain mapping and a full report, complete with DVD and recommendations.
 You should also receive information about who is responsible for the different parts of the drain or sewer.